DUI Defense Experienced & Aggressive Defense

 Bob will handle the DMV proceedings from start to finish.
 We contact DMV immediately after a client hires us to request a hearing, where a DMV employee decides whether you were driving with a blood alcohol content over .08%.
 In the meantime, we request a “stay” so you can continue driving until DMV makes its decision.
 If DMV rules against you, we can help with options to get you driving again as soon as possible, sometimes the same day.

-What is the BAC (Blood Alcohol Content) Limit in California?
+Understanding the BAC (Blood Alcohol Content) Limit in California

 It’s illegal to drive with blood alcohol content over .08% in California.
 If you’re under 21 or on DUI probation, the “zero tolerance” policy applies and you cannot drive with ANY measurable amount of alcohol in your system (.01% or higher).